trilitech/tezos-developer-docs/src/pages/baking/become-a-baker/index.md

 ### Endorser

 The endorser is a daemon that, once connected to an account, computes the endorsing rights for that account.
 Upon reception of a new block, the daemon verifies its validity and then emits an *endorsement operation*.
 It can endorse for a specific account or, if omitted, for all accounts.
-Since **Ithaca amendment**, the endorser daemon is embedded into the baking daemon.
+Since the **Ithaca amendment**, the endorser daemon is embedded into the baking daemon.

 ### Accuser